hashgraph/hedera-forking/README.md

 **This projects allows Smart Contract developers working on Hedera to use fork testing while using Hedera System Contracts.**
 It does so by providing an emulation layer for the [Hedera Token Service](https://hardhat.org/hardhat-network/docs/overview#mainnet-forking) _(more System Contracts to come)_ written in Solidity.
-Given it is written in Solidity, it can executed in a forked network environment, such as [Foundry](https://book.getfoundry.sh/forge/fork-testing) or [Hardhat](https://hardhat.org/hardhat-network/docs/overview#mainnet-forking).
+Given it is written in Solidity, it can be executed in a forked network environment, such as [Foundry](https://book.getfoundry.sh/forge/fork-testing) or [Hardhat](https://hardhat.org/hardhat-network/docs/overview#mainnet-forking).